Many or all companies we feature compensate us. Compensation and editorial

 • Potential tax penalties if you can’t repay the loan

-The better bet would be to wait until you have paid down more of your mortgage or home values increased.
+The smartest bet if you don’t qualify for a HELOC now is often to wait until you have paid down more of your mortgage or home values increased.
 If you have sufficient cash flow, a personal loan is likely better because it doesn’t have an impact on your retirement.
-But if cash flow is tight, a loan from your 401(k) may be better: Interest rates tend to be lower, and the funds go back into your retirement account.

 FAQ